On the non-existence of solutions of the Dirichlet problem for the minimal surface system

-As detected in \cite{c-w, oh,u,to,to2}, the moduli space of $\iota$ is quite beautiful.
-Its interior part contains a standard isometric immersion $\eta_0$.
-Since its image $N_0$ is an orbit of corresponding group action under certain equivalent property, $N_0$ is an embedded submanifold in the Euclidean space.
-All other interior point $\eta$ is simply $A\eta_0$, where $A$ is a full rank square matrix $A$ of size of dimension of target Euclidean space, satisfying
+The (graded) moduli space of $\iota$ is quite beautiful.
+The standard isometric immersion $\eta_0$ given by orthonormal basis of eigenfunctions for the $\tilde k$-th eigenvalue lies in the interior of moduli space.
+Since its image $N_0$ is an orbit of corresponding group action (with certain equivariant property), $N_0$ is an embedded submanifold in the Euclidean space.
+All other interior point $\eta$ is simply $A\eta_0$, where $A$ is a full rank square matrix $A$ of size of the dimension of the target Euclidean space, satisfying

 for symmetric nonnegative matrix $C+I$ with $C\in W_2$.
 Here $C\in W_2$ is an equivalent algebraic requirement for